mud-turtles-2014/cookies-and-ovens.solution/README.md

 ## Objectives

-### Fork the Fiddle

-Fork the [JSFiddle for Cookies and Ovens](http://jsfiddle.net/openspectrum/hCNAU/).
-All of the HTML and CSS has been written, you only need to add your own jQuery-flavored JavaScript.

 ### A Bakery in your Browser

 Your job is to figure out how to model each of the components of this application and to provide an elegant, object-oriented solution.

-When you are finished, your application should behave like this:
+When you are finished, your application should behave [like this](http://www.youtube.com/embed/KdOxXcYMPJI?rel=0).

-<iframe width="640" height="480" src="http://www.youtube.com/embed/KdOxXcYMPJI?rel=0" frameborder="0" allowfullscreen></iframe>

 Notice the features in play here: